 - Your uterus is growing and pressing against your bladder, resulting in frequent urination.

 - Your growing uterus may also cause cramping around your abdominal area.

-- Increased blood supply to your breast results in varicose veins.
+- Increased blood supply to your breast may increase your breast size.
 Your areola may become darker than usual because the hormones oestrogen and progesterone cause an increase in pigmentation.

 - The nipples become prominent and may secrete high-octane milk which is also called colostrum.

 You may experience the following symptoms at 8 weeks of pregnancy:

 You may experience a heightened sense of smell as there is more blood rushing to your brain making your responses extra sharp.
 However, the odours or smells you may have never paid heed to might bother you now and could also trigger nausea.

 Nausea and morning sickness